NotDaniHere/ArisInviter-Middleware/README.md

-# ArisInviter Example Middleware
+# ArisInviter Example Frontend + Middleware

 ## What is this?

 This is a simple flask app, easily configurable and customisable to fit your needs.
+Includes a simple frontend too.

 ## What does it do?

-This middleware connects to LoginSecurity's database (spigot plugin) and authenticates invites using the input username and password in order to invite a new player (using ArisInviter).
+The middleware (flask app) connects to LoginSecurity's database (spigot plugin) and authenticates invites using the input username and password in order to invite a new player using the ArisInviter backend (the spigot plugin https://github.com/NotDaniHere/ArisInviter).

 ## How to run it?
+**First method**
 Assuming you have placed the ```app.py``` in the main folder of your spigot server, and have installed LoginSecurity, you need to run this command to start the Middleware server:
 ```console
 flask run